NayLeDev/AntiDC/README.md

 - Supports whitelist for exempting certain IP addresses from the check.

 ### Installation
-1. Download the plugin from the releases section.
+1. Download the plugin.
 2. Extract the contents of the .zip file.
 3. Place the extracted files in the `plugins` folder of your PocketMine server.
-4. Download the DevTools plugin
+4. Download and place the DevTools plugin
 5. Restart your server.

 ### Configuration